 The difference turned out to be more than visual.
 When it came time to eating, there was a very discernible difference between the flavor of Big Pig’s and Little Pig’s bacon.
 And let’s face it, the best reason to raise a hog is for the love of bacon!

-Big Pig produced bacon that was meaty, yet with an ample amount of fat to crisp and flavor the meat.
+Big Pig produced meaty bacon, yet with an ample amount of fat to crisp and flavor the meat.
 My mouth is watering, just thinking about it!
 While Little Pig had virtually no fat and the results were a product that was chewy and tasted like ham.
-I would liken it to Canadian Bacon, only thinner.
+I would compare it to Canadian Bacon, only thinner.

 Some questions you should ask yourself are:

 - Do you not care about having lean cuts of meat?

 - Do you prefer having more bacon over ham?

 - Will you be using a lot of lard?

 - Do you want juicier, more flavorful meat?

 If you answered “yes” to any of those questions, you’re going to want to find yourself the lard-type of pig breeds!

 Identifying Meat-Type vs. Lard-Type Pig Breeds